Tonner-Zech-Group/VASP-tools/README.md

 - vasp-check.py: Assert proper occupations and SCF+GO convergence in VASP using ASE.
 - vasp-combine-vef.py: Creates a plot of energy and forces along multiple GO runs (e.g. for restart jobs).
 Runs TST vef.py in all subfolders and this folder containing a vasprun.xml file (depth one) and combines them in a single plot.
 (Got a bad absolute path in there)
 - visualize-magnetization.sh: Creates a VMD visualisation state file for the magnetization denisty by splitting the CHGCAR (by running chgsplit.pl), converting it to a cube file (by running chgcar2cube.sh) and then creating representations for VMD.
+- viewMode.py: Shows a graphical preview of a MODECAR file using ase gui